 Course Code: q18

-Begin learning about accounts receivable tools available to you in QuickBooks.
-Explore some useful customer-related reports that can help you keep track of exactly who owes you what.
-Then, learn what to do if you ever incur a charge on behalf of a customer and wish to be reimbursed for that expense.
+In this lesson, you'll explore some useful customer-related reports that can help you keep track of exactly who owes you what.
+Then, you'll learn what to do if you ever incur a charge on behalf of a customer and wish to be reimbursed for that expense.

-Learn how to customize your QuickBooks invoices to give them a more professional look.
-You'll also learn how to work with two of QuickBooks' more advanced features: inventory tracking and estimating.
-Finally, you’ll find out how to create, use, and memorize a wide variety of useful reports that can help you locate, organize, sort, total, summarize, and otherwise make sense of all those transactions you've painstakingly entered into QuickBooks.
+In the final lesson, you'll find out how to create, use, and memorize a wide variety of useful reports that can help you locate, organize, sort, total, summarize, and otherwise make sense of all those transactions that you've painstakingly entered into QuickBooks.

 Scott Paxton is a Certified Public Accountant and holds master's degrees in business administration and accounting.
 His background includes experience as a public accountant, a manager in the banking industry, an entrepreneur and a college business instructor.
 Paxton has also spent much of his career helping small business owners successfully implement and troubleshoot QuickBooks.